scrappyardio/ttc-bus-delays-lakehouse/README.md

 As a frequent user of TTC, it seems intuitive that TTC loses most of its time due to *breakdowns*.
 However, my findings suggested a different reason.

-**Lost minutes sit in the tail, not in the frequency.** Equipment, External and Safety incidents all share a median of 10 minutes and a ceiling around 30 — when a vehicle fails, it gets swapped, and that takes a bounded amount of time.
-Operational failures have no such ceiling: a median of 12 minutes against a mean of 30.1, with individual incidents running up to 16 hours.
+Equipment, External and Safety incidents all share a median of 10 minutes and a ceiling around 30 — when a vehicle fails, it gets swapped, and that takes a bounded amount of time.
+Operational failures have abnormally high delays: a median of 12 minutes against a mean of 30.1, with individual incidents running up to 16 hours.

 ![finding_1](docs/images/finding_1.png)

-The consequence is that Operational produces **41.5% of incidents but 61.2% of lost minutes** (2018–2024).
+As a result, **41.5% of incidents but 61.2% of lost minutes** (2018–2024).

 Halving the number of breakdowns would halve a predictable, narrow distribution and leave the tail untouched.
 The time is in the rare, long operational failures — fewer events, more minutes, and no procedure bounding them.